charleskorn/stm32f4-project-template/README.md

   ![Flashing LEDs](doc/flashing-leds.gif)

 * in `test`, a test runner with some dummy tests.
 This uses [Bandit](http://banditcpp.org/) as the test framework.
-  It includes support for running the tests on-device using [semihosting](http://www.wolinlabs.com/blog/stm32f4.semihosting.html).
+  It includes support for running the tests both on the host computer and on-device using [semihosting](http://www.wolinlabs.com/blog/stm32f4.semihosting.html).
   (See below for some important notes about this.)

 This is a work in progress, but it should be ready for use.
 Please feel free to submit ideas, suggestions, issue reports and pull requests.